mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The `Population` class represents all individuals within a single generation.
 Methods are provided for evaluating the fitness of all individuals and selecting parents for reproduction.

+Evaluating the fitness of each individual in the population is an embarrassingly parallel process.
+In the below implementation, the `evaluate` method computes the fitness of every individual in serial; however, this process could be easily parallelised on a traditional cluster or cloud infrastructure...
+Dask, Ray, Kubernetes (horizontal scaling)...

 ```python
 class Population: